-Program Director: Veronica Escoffery-Runnels Regular Faculty: Jackie Allen, Kim Dieu, Veronica Escoffery-Runnels, Nancy Jarman Dunn riculum is designed to train school psychologists to apply consultation skills, psychological practices, leadership skills, and collaborative practices to collectively build supportive, equitable, safe, diverse learning environments where all children can succeed academically, socially, and emotionally.
-Coursework within this program will equip candidates with the range of knowledge and skills that school psychologists require to meet the comprehensive needs of the increasingly diverse populations of children, families, schools and communities they will serve.
+The program prepares individuals for a career utilizing mental health, learning, and behavior to support children from infancy through adolescence in developing their full scholastic potential.
+The curriculum is designed to train school psychologists to apply consultation skills, psychological practices, leadership skills, and collaborative practices to collectively build supportive, equitable, safe, diverse learning environments where all children can succeed academically, socially, and emotionally.
+Coursework within this program will equip candidates with the range of knowledge and skills that school psychologists require to meet the comprehensive needs of the increasingly diverse populations of children, families, schools, and communities they will serve.
 This degree program has been approved by the California Commission on Teacher Credentialing.
-Successful advancement within the curriculum and applying for the Internship credential enhances the potential to garner employment while finishing the Master's in School Psychology degree.
+Successful advancement within the curriculum and applying for the Internship credential enhances the potential to garner employment while finishing the Masters in School Psychology degree.